This content has been machine translated dynamically.

 You can add other nodes by following the same steps.
-The first cluster added to the node has a Role of OLDEST.
-Clusters added after that show a Role of NONE or null.
+The first node added to the cluster has a Role of OLDEST.
+Nodes added after that show a Role of NONE or null.

 After you add the required nodes as members of the XenMobile cluster, load balance the nodes so you can access the clusters.
-Load balancing is done by running XenMobile Wizard available in NetScaler.
+Load balancing is done by running XenMobile Wizard available in Citrix ADC.
 The following steps describe how to load balance XenMobile by running the wizard.

 On the Configuration tab, click XenMobile and then click Get Started.

-Select the Access through NetScaler Gateway check box and the Load Balance XenMobile Servers check box and then click Continue.
+Select the Access through Citrix Gateway check box and the Load Balance XenMobile Servers check box and then click Continue.

-Enter the IP address for NetScaler Gateway and then click Continue.
+Enter the IP address for Citrix Gateway and then click Continue.

-Bind the server certificate to the NetScaler Gateway virtual IP address by doing one of the following and then click Continue.
+Bind the server certificate to the Citrix Gateway virtual IP address by doing one of the following and then click Continue.